P0C-demo/income-tax-mtd-end-to-end-service-guide/source/documentation/api-deprecation-guidance.html.md

 ---
 title: API Deprecation Guidance
-weight: 55
+weight: 70
 ---

-# API lifecycle & deprecation
+# API lifecycle and deprecation

 Each MTD API follows a lifecycle from the point where it is first published to the point where it is retired.